 Here the most common soft skills that cybersecurity professionals put into practice:

-7. Detail-oriented: As a cybersecurity professional, you should be able to detect any unusual activity.
+7. Attention to detail – As a cybersecurity professional, you should be able to detect any unusual activity.
 This necessitates the ability to notice details.

 How to start a career in cybersecurity?